How to Buy an HDB Flat in Singapore: 2026 Guide | Nexus

 Common First-Timer Pitfalls

-Skipping the HFE Letter.
-Buyers shop first, then learn their loan ceiling is lower than expected.
-Apply early so the HFE shapes your budget.
+The most common one is skipping the HFE Letter.
+Buyers go shopping first, then find out their loan ceiling is lower than they assumed.
+Apply early and let the HFE set your budget.

-Taking the first bank quote.
-Rates on identical packages can differ by 30 to 50 basis points across lenders, with legal subsidies and cash rebates varying further.
-Compare quotes side by side before signing.
+And do not take the first bank quote you are handed.
+Rates on identical packages can differ by 30 to 50 basis points from one lender to the next, and the legal subsidies and cash rebates vary on top of that.
+I tell clients to put the quotes side by side before they sign anything.

 First-Time Buyer FAQ